 A4 – MPDU Address field, if present.A4, if present, is set as follows:

-if dot11MultiLinkActivated is true, MPDU Address 4 field is a BSSID, and the MPDU is an individually addressed Data frame (#4924)between an AP MLD and a non-AP MLD associated with the AP MLD, then A4 is set to the MLD MAC address of the AP MLD, where the corresponding AP with the BSSID is affiliated with the AP MLD.
+if dot11MultiLinkActivated is true, MPDU Address 4 field is a BSSID, and the MPDU is an individually addressed frame (#4924)between an AP MLD and a non-AP MLD associated with the AP MLD, then A4 is set to the MLD MAC address of the AP MLD, where the corresponding AP with the BSSID is affiliated with the AP MLD.

 otherwise A4, if present, is set to the MPDU Address 4 field.